The Smart Happy Project

 We all love Fibonacci.
 We are drawn to the pattern and the divine proportions that the Fibonacci numbers represent.
 But what came first?

-To gain the most from what follows, it will help if you understand that the Fibonacci sequence represents a pattern of divine proportions that had been observed for many centuries prior to Fibonacci’s life.
-More on the understanding of this can be found at the What is the Fibonacci sequence? article.
+To gain the most from it be sure to understand what the Fibonacci sequence represents.
+More on the understanding of this can be found at the What is the Fibonacci sequence? article

 We will look at life before Fibonacci, to understand where his thinking stood in the history of divine proportion.